How To Get A Renovation Mortgage

 1. Market research

-A step that's commonly overlooked by first-time renovator-developers is the need for rigorous research before you get started, to determine whether there is demand within this particular area for property of the standard you intend to achieve.
+A step that's commonly overlooked by first-time renovator-developers is the need for rigorous research before you get started, to determine whether there is demand within this particular area for of the standard you intend to achieve.

 Owner-occupiers may enjoy the benefits of their renovations for many years to come, and can hope to recoup the cost of their addtional investment if the area gentrifies around them and similar properties drive up surrounding values.

 But being the best-house-in-the-worst-street is not the situation you want to find yourself in when you come to sell.